Garage Door Sizes

 Up and Over Garage Doors

-Up and Over garage door measurements depend on whether the door is being fitted inbetween or behind the opening, and whether an existing sub-frame is being used.
+Up and Over garage door measurements depend entirely on whether the door is being fitted in-between or behind the opening, and whether you are keeping an existing timber sub-frame.

-This door type always requires a fixing sub frame for installation.
-In the UK, these doors are ordered by their internal frame dimensions, which is the width and height of the sub frame opening.
-Therefore, take extra dimensions into account if ordering with a new sub frame.
+This door type always requires a fixing sub-frame.
+In the UK, these doors are ordered by their internal frame dimensions (the daylight opening of the sub-frame).
+Therefore, you must take the extra thickness of the frame legs and head into account if ordering a door complete with a new steel sub-frame.

-You should just concern yourself with the overall door and sub frame measurements, since frames vary slightly from one manufacturer to another.
+You should primarily concern yourself with the Overall Door and Sub-Frame measurements, as frame thicknesses vary slightly from one manufacturer to another.

 Up and Over Survey Form Find out more about measuring up and over garage doors measuring guide for up and over garage doors